🔼The name Jair

-- Jair number three is the eighth judge of Israel, who came from Gilead, and whose thirty sons ruled the thirty cities of Jair (Judges 10:3).
+- Jair number three is the seventh judge of Israel, who came from Gilead, and whose thirty sons ruled the thirty cities of Jair (Judges 10:3).

 - Jair number four is a son of Shimei and the father of Mordecai, the great-uncle of Esther or Hadassah (Esther 2:5).

 🔼Etymology of the name Jair I

 This version of the name Jair comes from the common Hebrew verb אור ('or), meaning to shine:

 The verb אור ('or) means to be light or to give light; to shine.
 This verb's primary derivative is the expectable noun אור ('or), meaning light.
 The 'metaphor' that relates light to wisdom may not be a metaphor, or at least not to the ancients.
 In our article on the verb נהר (nahar), meaning both to flow and to shine, we show that the ancients had a surprisingly solid grasp of Relativity Theory.

 For a meaning of this name Jair, Jones' Dictionary of Old Testament Proper Names reads He Will Enlighten or He Will Diffuse Light.
 BDB Theological Dictionary suggests He Enlightens or One Giving Light.
 NOBSE Study Bible Name List acknowledges no difference between the two versions and reads He Enlightens for both.

 - He Will Embroider, He Will Harvest Trees

 - City Slicker, Acts Like A Wild Ass